- Departments & Programs

-The OAC shall be comprised as follows: six members of the Faculty of Arts and Sciences who shall be appointed by a process determined by the Committee on Organization and Policy (COP) for a term of three years; twelve members who shall be members of the sophomore, junior or senior classes, and who meet the same requirements for service established by the Committee on Standards, six elected annually by the student body and six selected by the Vice Provost for Student Affairs; eight members from the administration who shall be selected by the President.
-The COP, Student Assembly, Vice Provost for Student Affairs, and President shall ensure that a full complement of their respective members are available each term and shall appoint members as required to provide a full complement.
+The OAC shall be comprised as follows: six members of the Faculty of Arts and Sciences who shall be appointed by a process determined by the Committee on Organization and Policy (COP) for a term of three years; twelve members who shall be members of the sophomore, junior or senior classes, and who meet the same requirements for service established by the Committee on Standards, six elected annually by the student body and six selected by the Dean of the College; eight members from the administration who shall be selected by the President.
+The COP, Student Assembly, Dean of the College, and President shall ensure that a full complement of their respective members are available each term and shall appoint members as required to provide a full complement.
 A quorum for a hearing is three students, two faculty members, and two administrative members.
 The Committee will be chaired by a designated member of the Dean's staff.
 The Director or Assistant Director of Judicial Affairs will normally be present.